Stability in Online Assignment Games: Sub-Optimality and Stability

 \begin{example} Consider the allocation $(\allocation)$ illustrated in \Cref{fig:subset_inst}.
 It follows that $\lambda(\allocation) = \frac{2}{3}$ as both couples generate, respectively, $4$€ and $2$€, while the optimal matching has social welfare equal to $9$€.
 Regarding the stability index, note that considering the submarket defined by Alice, Claire, Dori, and Edward, and matching Alice with Dori and Claire with Edward, the difference on social welfare is equal to $4$€.
 Since no other combination of submarket and matching creates a higher difference, $\SI(\allocation) = 4$€, and, thus, $\normSI(\allocation) = \frac{5}{9}$.

 \end{example}

-\citet{jagadeesan2021learning} showed that the subset instability of a given allocation upper bounds the additive optimality gap of its matching.
+\citet{jagadeesan2021learning} showed that the subset instability of a given allocation is always at least as large as the additive optimality gap of its matching.
 Consequently, the stability index is always upper-bounded by the optimality ratio, as illustrated in Example~\ref{ex:subset_instability}.
 As a complementary result, we show that by carefully choosing the prices of an allocation, the stability index can be maximized to exactly match the optimality ratio.
-To this end, we introduce the notion of a stabilizing subsidy and recall a technical result, both drawn from \cite{jagadeesan2021learning}.
+To this end, we consider the notion of a stabilizing subsidy and recall a technical result, both drawn from \citet{jagadeesan2021learning}.

 \begin{definition} Let $(\allocation)$ be an allocation.
 We define the \textbf{minimum stabilizing subsidy} as the solution of the following problem,

 \end{definition}